 Online communication tools like FaceTime and Skype enable us to see and talk to anyone instantly on the other side of the world.
 However, the relationships that I find to be the strongest are ones where we see each other in person.
 Because it takes more work to meet in the offline world, it signals to the person that they are important.

-One trait of strong business relationships is providing something of value before asking for something.
-Far too often these days, folks just want others to give and give without offering anything in return.
+One trait of strong business relationships is providing something of value before asking for something, a giving-first mentality.
+Far too often, folks just want others to give and give without offering anything in return.
 This will not build a meaningful relationship.
 Plus, when you’re the first to offer up something of value, you’re much more likely to have your request for help fulfilled.

 6. Unique Perspective